PIK-LPJmL/lpjmlkit/paper.md

 R session, which is necessary for (global) runs that include all or many spatial cells to be simulated.

-The following is a typical example of the use of the *LPJmL Runner*:
+The following is a typical example of the use of *LPJmL Runner*:
 ```R
 library("lpjmlkit")